“It produced some of America’s most enduring symbols and heroes, yet it remains one of the United States’ ‘forgotten wars.’”

 1. The war was a by-product of the Revolution

 The Revolution had not yet been over for 30 years when Great Britain and America were once again at war.
-The fighting that erupted in 1812 was very much the result of bad blood that persisted between the two nations following independence.
-For years, London grudgingly accepted the legitimacy of the United States but still refused to withdraw its troops from forts and outposts deep in the American interior.
-Worse, native raiders that frequently attacked the settlements along the frontier carried muskets supplied by British agents.
-In fact, many Americans blamed the English directly for inciting the Indians to violence and sought revenge.
-While the landmark Jay Treaty, signed in 1794, eased a number of lingering trade issues between the two nations, the agreement expired after 10 years and negotiations for a follow-up accord failed.
-Once more, tensions began to mount.
+In fact, the fighting that erupted in 1812 was very much the result of the bad blood that persisted between the two nations following independence.
+For years, London grudgingly accepted the legitimacy of the United States yet still refused to withdraw troops from its forts and outposts deep in the American interior.
+Worse, the native raiders that frequently attacked the settlements along the frontier carried British muskets and were incited by the Crown’s own agents.
+Each raid left Americans howling for revenge.
+While the landmark Jay Treaty, signed in 1794, eased a number of lingering trade issues between the two estranged nations, the agreement expired after 10 years.
+Negotiations for a follow-up accord failed.
+Tensions began to mount.

 2. It was a land war fought for freedom of the seas

-America’s anger finally boiled over as a result of a series of high-handed British maritime policies known as the 1807 Orders in Council.
-By order of the government, Royal Navy warships were directed to bar U.S. ships from trading with Napoleon’s European ports, something that cost stateside commercial interests dearly.
-Worse, England’s saw fit to intercept U.S. merchant vessels and forcibly conscript or “impress” sailors to serve in the perpetually undermanned King’s navy.
-Interfering with trade was one thing, but this was seen as an intolerable injury to America’s national honour.
-With his protestations to London repeatedly ignored, President James Madison finally yielded to pressure from the Congressional War Hawks and on June 18, 1812, declared hostilities against Great Britain.
-Without the naval power to defeat Britain at sea, Washington opted instead for a ground war against England’s lightly defended colonies of Upper and Lower Canada.
-Many in the U.S. capital believed such a conquest was inevitable.
+America’s anger finally boiled amid a series of high-handed maritime policies from London known as the 1807 Orders in Council.
+The new decree called on Royal Navy warships to bar U.S. vessels from trading in Napoleon’s European ports, something that cost Yankee commercial interests dearly.
+Worse, England saw fit to intercept all American ships at sea and randomly conscript by force members of their crews to serve in the perpetually undermanned King’s navy, a practice known as “impressment.”
+Interfering with trade was one thing, but seizing U.S. citizens was intolerable injury to America’s national honour.
+President James Madison condemned the aggression, but his protestations were repeatedly ignored.
+America’s commander-in-chief finally yielded to pressure from Congressional War Hawks to restore the nation’s honour and on June 18, 1812, the U.S. declared hostilities against Great Britain.
+Without the naval might to defeat Britain at sea, Washington opted instead for a ground war against England’s lightly defended North American colonies: Upper and Lower Canada.
+Many in the U.S. capital believed that such a conquest was inevitable.
 After all, the doctrine of Manifest Destiny held that American domination of the whole of the continent was virtually preordained.

 3. To Britain, the war was a sideshow

-Britain, consumed by its ongoing conflict with France, was slow to appreciate the distraction a conflict with United States would present.
-By the time the British prime minister, Lord Liverpool, signaled to the United States that his government would end its incendiary maritime policies, Washington was just days away from declaring war.
-America’s armies were already on the march when the news of the British concessions finally reached the U.S. capital.
+Britain, consumed by its ongoing conflict with Napoleonic France, was slow to appreciate the seriousness of America’s growing outrage, let alone the tremendous distraction a conflict with United States would present.
+By the time the British prime minister, Lord Liverpool, signalled Washington that His Majesty’s government would end its incendiary maritime policies, Washington was just days away from opening hostilities.
+In fact, America’s armies were already on the march when the news of British concessions finally reached the U.S. capital.

 4. The U.S. expected a speedy victory

-American strategy in the summer of 1812 involved a three-pronged offensive into Upper Canada, a colony of fewer than 80,000 inhabitants.
+American planned for a rapid campaign.
+Its strategy in the summer of 1812 involved a three-pronged offensive into Upper Canada, a colony of fewer than 80,000 inhabitants.
 One army would invade British territory opposite Detroit.
 Another would cross the Niagara River and march on the colonial capital of York (now Toronto).
 A third column would traverse the St. Lawrence, take Montreal and drive on to Quebec City and perhaps even Halifax.
-Facing just a few regiments of Redcoats spread across a chain of forts spanning a territory roughly equal to the size of Texas, America’s war planners expected a quick and bloodless war.
-And few feared much local resistance.
-After all, the population of Upper Canada was a curious mix of Tory exiles who had fled America after the Revolution and recently arrived Yankee settlers drawn north by the promise of cheap land.
-To the east in Lower Canada lived French-speaking habitants who seemed largely indifferent to the British war effort.
+Facing just a few regiments of Redcoats spread across a chain of forts spanning a territory roughly equal to the size of Texas, the invaders were supposed to be home by Christmas; few feared resistance from the local inhabitants.
+After all, the population of Upper Canada was a curious mix of Tory exiles who had fled America after the Revolution and recently arrived Yankee settlers drawn north by the promise of cheap land — the former would likely be too old to fight; the latter would be unwilling to raise their muskets to their former countrymen.
+Meanwhile, the French-speaking habitants of Lower Canada largely indifferent to the British.
 Former president Thomas Jefferson captured the mood in America at the outset of the war.
-“The acquisition of Canada this year… will be a mere matter of marching,” he proclaimed.
-The prediction was soon proven wrong.
-America would launch no fewer than six major invasions of Canada between 1812 and 1814 – all failed miserably.
+“The acquisition of Canada this year… will be a mere matter of marching,” he famously proclaimed.
+The prediction was quickly proven wrong.
+America would eventually launch no fewer than six major invasions of Canadian soil between 1812 and 1814 – all failed miserably.

 5. It was fought by miniature armies…

 By European standards, the war in North America was downright miniscule.
-The conflict’s many battles were brief contests between just a few hundred troops on either side – a far cry from the epic clashes being fought in Europe, which often drew in armies of 100,000 men or more.
-The British had only about 1,700 professional regulars in the whole of Upper Canada supported by militia units of mixed reliability.
-Although the U.S., a nation of more than 7 million, could field many thousands of infantrymen and even more state militiamen, it divided its forces between several fronts on the Great Lakes.
-As such, the battles of the War of 1812 were little more than skirmishes; combat casualties were astonishingly low.
+The conflict’s many battles were brief contests between a few hundred troops on each side – certainly a far cry from the epic clashes being fought in Europe, which often drew in armies of 100,000 men or more.
+The British could muster only about 1,700 professional regulars in the whole of Upper Canada.
+These troops would be supported by militia units of mixed reliability.
+Although the U.S., a burgeoning nation of more than 7 million, could field many thousands of infantrymen and even more state militiamen, it divided its forces between several fronts along the Great Lakes.
+As such, most of the battles of the War of 1812 were little more than skirmishes; combat casualties were astonishingly low.
 Even some of the conflict’s largest and most important encounters saw fewer than 100 killed.
-In fact, the the total combined battlefield deaths for the entire war numbered not more than 3,500 – less than even a minor Napoleonic skirmish.
+In fact, the the total combined battlefield deaths for the entire war numbered not more than 3,500 – a butcher’s bill far lower than even a minor Napoleonic skirmish.

 6. … but the brutality was epic